 Wanted — one Waterworks.

-The letter by Adeline’s father, John Columbine, appeared in the September issue of the Ilkeston Pioneer and Erewash Valley Gazette for 1853 which was issued monthly at that time.
+Adeline’s father, John Columbine, wrote a letter under the nom-de-plume of ‘Aquilegia’, stressing the need for a good water supply for the town.
+This letter appeared in the September issue of the Ilkeston Pioneer and Erewash Valley Gazette for 1853 which was issued monthly at that time.

 To the Editor of the Ilkeston ‘Pioneer’